Tesla receives SEC subpoena over Elon Musk’s tweets and faces potential racial discrimination suit

 The subpoena came 10 days after Musk issued a Twitter poll asking if he should sell 10 percent of his Tesla stock.

-Since the settlement, Musk has sent a series of eyebrow-raising tweets, including one in 2020 that sent Tesla’s stock plunging when he wrote “Tesla stock price is too high imo,” shorthand for in my opinion.
+Since the settlement, Musk has sent eyebrow-raising tweets, including one in 2020 that sent Tesla’s stock plunging when he wrote “Tesla stock price is too high imo,” shorthand for in my opinion.
 Musk also wrote, “SEC, three letter acronym, middle word is Elon’s,” an apparent cloaked reference to a lewd act.

 Tesla, meanwhile, faces pressure from another government entity — the state of California — over worker allegations of racist treatment at its facilities.